myrdup/internshipM1_ProductsSimplification/README.md

 4. CombSetDegReduce
 5. genRandomTest

 All parts are dependant on package Sigma by C. Schneider.
+To access it, you should ask RISC here https://www3.risc.jku.at/research/combinat/software/Sigma/.
 Please note the following further dependancies (-> stands for "required for"):
 1 -> 2,3,4
 2,3 -> 4